9001/copyparty/docs/examples/docker/idp-authelia-traefik/README.md

 authelia is behaving strangely, handling 340 requests per second for a while, but then it suddenly drops to 75 and stays there...

-I'm assuming all of the performance issues is due to a misconfiguration of authelia/traefik/docker on my end, but I don't relly know where to start
+I'm assuming all of the performance issues is due to a misconfiguration of authelia/traefik/docker on my end, but I don't really know where to start